rhiokim/RICEBLOC/README.md

-# .seed-block
+# RICEBLOC

-This template for technical white paper of * blockchain.
+This documentation explain about RICEBLOC

 ## UNLICENSED